Janice MacDonald

-Janice Elva MacDonald (born in Banff, Alberta) is a Canadian writer of literary and mystery novels, textbooks, non-fiction, and stories for both adults and children.
+Janice Elva MacDonald is a Canadian writer of literary and mystery novels, textbooks, non-fiction, and stories for both adults and children.
 She is best known as the creator of a series of comic academic mystery novels featuring reluctant amateur sleuth Miranda "Randy" Craig, all of which are set in Edmonton, Alberta.

 Biography

 Janice MacDonald was born in Canada's Banff National Park in 1959 but has spent most of her life in Edmonton, Alberta.

 MacDonald wrote her Master's thesis on detective fiction, appeared as an on-air mystery expert for the Canadian television series "Booked" and was, for many years, the regular crime fiction reviewer for the Edmonton Journal.

 Career

 She is a former lecturer in English literature and Communications at both the University of Alberta and Grant MacEwan College, and she has taught courses on writing and detective fiction at national and international conferences.

 MacDonald's earlier, non-mystery works include award-winning non-fiction and children's titles.
 The best-known of these is a well-received chapter book for young readers, The Ghouls' Night Out.

 MacDonald continued to expand her oeuvre beyond crime fiction in 2015–2017, contributing a literary short story to Avenue Magazine, another short story to AB Negative: An Anthology of Alberta Crime, and a piece of creative non-fiction to 40 Below Volume 2: Alberta's Winter Anthology.
 In April 2017, MacDonald released her first full-length book of non-fiction in 18 years, Confederation Drive.
 The book follows the author on a road trip across Canada to mark the 50-year anniversary of a similar trip she took with her late mother to attend Expo '67 in Montreal, as well as to mark Canada's 2017 sesquicentennial year.
 The book became the #1 non-fiction title in Edmonton in its first week of release, making it MacDonald's fifth consecutive chart-topping book.

 While pursuing her own writing career, MacDonald has also served in a variety of leadership and mentorship roles for other writers from Alberta and across Canada.
-She was a member of the executive board for the Writers’ Guild of Alberta (WGA) from 1989-1990 and President of the WordWorks Society of Alberta from 1996–1997.
-MacDonald's longtime service with the Canadian Authors Association (CAA) at the provincial and national levels included a stint as President of the Alberta Branch from 1993–1996, during which time she co-chaired two national conferences and created/developed the Exporting Alberta Award, which is still awarded annually.
-At the national level, MacDonald served as the CAA's National Vice President for Awards from 1995-1997 and as the CAA Fiction Award Manager from 1995–2005.
+She was a member of the executive board for the Writers’ Guild of Alberta (WGA) from 1989 to 1990 and President of the WordWorks Society of Alberta from 1996 to 1997.
+MacDonald's longtime service with the Canadian Authors Association (CAA) at the provincial and national levels included a stint as President of the Alberta Branch from 1993 to 1996, during which time she co-chaired two national conferences and created/developed the Exporting Alberta Award, which is still awarded annually.
+At the national level, MacDonald served as the CAA's National Vice President for Awards from 1995 to 1997 and as the CAA Fiction Award Manager from 1995 to 2005.
 She continues to mentor writers by teaching at workshops, conferences, Blue Pencil events with the WGA, and writing camps such as YouthWrite and its spin-off for adults, JustWrite.